-Commercial Flood Insurance protects your business against the costs of damage caused by flooding.
-The risk of flood is excluded from most property insurance policies.
+Commercial Flood Insurance protects your business against the costs of flood damage.

 A simple definition of a flood is an accumulation of water on normally dry land.
 The NFIP has a technical definition of a flood, which is as follows: